dspinellis/pmonitor/README.md

 # pmonitor
-The _pmonitor_ command allows you to monitor a job's progress by specifying the name of the corresponding command, its process id, or the the file being processed.
+The _pmonitor_ command allows you to monitor a job's progress by specifying the name of the corresponding command, its process id, or the file being processed.

 See the example below.
 ```